web3curtis/Critiqor/README.md

 ## Supported Agents

+Critiqor currently supports the OpenClaw framework, but will support other agents in the future.
-Critiqor can wrap objects that expose one of these interfaces:
+It can wrap objects that expose one of these interfaces:

 - `run(prompt)`
 - `invoke(prompt)`